wave0915/kickstarter-analysis/README.md

 ### 2. Outcomes based on Goals
 #### -Analysis and Challenges
-To figure out the relationship between the outcomes and goals,
+To figure out the relationship between the outcomes and goals, make ranges on goals($) in row indexes for a table.
+And use COUNTERIFS() function to populate "Number Successful," "Number Failed," and "Number Canceled" columns.
+Then use SUM() to count the "Total Projects" and calculate the percentage of successful, failed, and canceled projects by division.
+The table below is after using functions and calucualtions.

 ![goal](resources/Outcomes_vs_Goals.png)